-AHPT 5245 Orthotic Devices (2:1:3) Prerequisite: AHPT 5122 Study of orthotic devices used in physical therapy management.
-Includes in-depth study of materials, biomechanics, and construction of upper and lower extremity orthoses, spinal orthoses, and wheelchair options.
-Introduction to powered mobility options, environmental controls, and augmentative communication devices.
-Selection criteria for wheelchairs and orthoses are covered.
+AHPT 5245 Orthotic Devices (2:2:0) The course includes the study of materials, biomechanics, selection, and proper fit of upper extremity, lower extremity and spinal orthotics.
+Wheelchair prescription and fitting are included.
+Introduction to powered mobility options, environmental controls, and augmentative communication devices are included.